Jackson Pro Series Signature Misha Mansoor Juggernaut ET7 Review & Prices

 How Lightweight is it?

 We found that the Jackson Pro Series Signature Misha Mansoor Juggernaut ET7 weighs between 8.35lbs (3.8kgs) and 8.8lbs (4kgs).
-This was recorded from some online retailers that publish the weight of the guitars they sell.
+This was recorded from some online retailers that publish the weight of the instruments they sell.

 Scale Length